Author

 Why Hormones Matter for Brain Health

-How HRT May Help Clear the Fog
+How HRT Can Clear the Fog

 You might be wondering: if estrogen decline contributes to brain fog, can replacing it through HRT make a difference?
 Research shows many women report improvements in memory and focus when they begin HRT.